2.6.9 Reason 3 - high costs of caring for, educating or training the child in the manner expected by the parents

 If the payee is meeting the additional costs, a decision will usually increase the child support liability by an appropriate proportion of those additional costs.
 The length of time and stability of the education costs can determine the period of time that any change to the assessment will apply.

 Where the payer is meeting the costs, it may be appropriate to reduce the assessment to reflect that the payer is directly meeting more than their appropriate share of the costs.
-However, another alternative is to increase the assessment and for the payer to claim credit (as non-agency payments) for any payments that they make directly to third parties in relation to training and education costs for the child.
+However, an alternative approach that can be used for cases that are registered for collection is to increase the assessment and for the payer to claim credit (as non-agency payments) for any payments that they make directly to third parties in relation to training and education costs for the child.
 The Registrar will still need to be satisfied that the parties mutually intended that these payments were for child support for the child when a payer makes a claim for a credit.
-If mutual intention is not satisfied, the payer may make a claim for credit under the prescribed non-agency payment provisions if the payer had less than regular care of any of the children (5.3.1) at the time the payment was made.
+If mutual intention is not satisfied, the payer may make a claim for credit under the prescribed non-agency payment provisions if the payer had less than regular care of all of the children (5.3.1) at the time the payment was made.
 They must also have less than regular care at the time of crediting the prescribed non-agency payment against the liability.
 (See 5.3.1 for further information on non-agency payments.)

 The interaction of Reason 3 & the provisions for credit of prescribed non-agency payments

-A payer who makes certain types of payments to third parties, including child care costs or fees charged by a school or preschool for a child, is generally able to have those payments credited towards their liability to pay child support for that child, even if the payee did not intend that the amount be for child support.
+A payer who has less than regular care of all of the children of the assessment who makes certain types of payments to third parties, including child care costs or fees charged by a school or preschool for a child, is generally able to have those payments credited towards their liability to pay child support for that child, even if the payee did not intend that the amount be for child support.
 However, this option is not generally available if the Registrar has already taken into account those costs met by the payer in making a decision to reduce, or refuse to change the assessment.
 (See 5.3.1 for further information on non-agency payments.)